EOSIO/eos/README.md

 <a name="walletimport"></a>
 ### Setting up a wallet and importing account key

 As you've previously added `plugin = eos::wallet_api_plugin` into `config.ini`, EOS wallet will be running as a part of `eosd` process.

-First we need to create a wallet, or load
+Every contract requires an associated account, so first, create a wallet.

 ```bash
 cd ~/eos/build/programs/eosc/